IBM-Cloud/terraform-provider-ibm/website/docs/r/dns_record.html.markdown

 * `port` - (`SVR` records only, integer) The TCP or UDP port on which the service is to be found.
 * `priority` - (`SVR` records only, integer) The priority of the target host.
 The lowest numerical value is given the highest priority.
 * `weight` - (`SVR` records only, integer) A relative weight for records that have the same priority.
+* `tags` - (Optional, array of strings) Set tags on the DNS domain record instance.

+**NOTE**: `Tags` are managed locally and not stored on the IBM Cloud service endpoint at this moment.

 ## Attributes Reference